gahan-corporation/wyatt/docs/_sources/reference/qweb.rst.txt

         'context_value': 42
     })

-This automatically creates a :class:`~odoo.http.Response` object which can be returned from the controller (or further customized to suit).
+This automatically creates a :class:`~gerp.http.Response` object which can be returned from the controller (or further customized to suit).

 View-based